TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

 Below is entity class used to store the details about a domain event after it related aggregate root has been persisted.

-Things to note, we are storing the domain event as JSON (`DomainEventJson`) and then storing the assembly name (`DomainEventAssemblyName`) and class name (`DomainEventClassName`) to allow us to deserialize the JSON back to the doamin event in the `ToDomainEvent` method.
+Things to note, we are storing the domain event as JSON (`DomainEventJson`) and also storing the assembly name (`DomainEventAssemblyName`) and class name (`DomainEventClassName`) to allow us to deserialize the JSON back to the doamin event in the `ToDomainEvent` method.

 ```cs
 using System.Reflection;